chem-274-A-master/problem-set-2/instructions.md

 **Remember `const` correctness!** Points will be deducted for functions that are not `const` correct, or if the code fails to compile.

 * Default constructor (takes no arguments)
-* A constructor that that takes in an existing `std::vector` of atoms
+* A constructor that takes an existing `std::vector` of atoms
 * Copy constructor
 * A function to get an `Atom` from the class by index (and allows modification of the returned atom)
 * A function to add an atom (appending to the end)